BDC Hamburger Icon

 Open row

 Direct mail options include flyers, postcards, letters and even packages.
-Postcards and letters are two of the most popular options, but the type of mail you choose depends on your business and your marketing campaign’s goals.
+Postcards and letters are two of the most popular options, but the type of mail you choose will depend on your business and your marketing campaign’s goals.
+We’ll explain the differences between postcards and letters to help you decide on the right medium, create effective direct mail marketing campaigns, and measure and improve your marketing return on investment (ROI).

 What are the benefits of postcards in direct mail marketing?

-Eye-catching, personalized and straightforward postcards are an effective direct mail marketing solution.
-They should include an emphatic call to action (CTA).
+Brevity is a significant advantage of postcards.
+You can use a postcard to deliver a single, compelling message to a potential customer.
+Because the postcard has limited space, your copy can focus on a persuasive call to action (CTA).
 A CTA is a direct prompt for the response you want from your audience in a mailing campaign — the ultimate purpose behind your postcard marketing campaign.
 For instance, a CTA might ask the customer to sign up for a subscription at a discounted rate, visit your website to check out the latest sales, subscribe to your blog or call a number for a free quote.

 TipBottom line